+Evaluation Pattern

+Sr. No.

-Evaluation Pattern Sr. No. Details of the Evaluation Weightage (%) 1.
-Internal Written / Practical Examination (As per CBCS R.6.8.3) 20% 2.
-Internal Continuous Assessment in the form of Practical, Viva-voce, Quizzes, Seminars, Assignments, Attendance (As per CBCS R.6.8.3) 10% 3.
-University Examination 70%
+1. Internal Written / Practical Examination (As per CBCS R.6.8.3) 20%

+2. Internal Continuous Assessment in the form of Practical, Viva-voce, Quizzes, Seminars, Assignments, Attendance (As per CBCS R.6.8.3) 10%

+3. University Examination 70%

-Co Course Outcomes: Having completed this course, the learner will be able to 1.
+Cou Course Outcomes: Having completed this course, the learner will be able to 1.
 To understand the meaning, definition, nature and scope of research.
 2. To understand the implications of research and develop their interest to contribute in addition of knowledge.
 3. To acquaint students with various types of research methodology helping them to formulate hypothesis, awareness about the techniques of data collection, interpretation of data, drawing of observation, etc.